CaffeineMC/lithium-fabric/README.md

     - The [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:using_wrapper) is provided
       in this repository can be used instead of installing a suitable version of Gradle yourself.
-However, if you are building many projects, you may prefer to install it yourself through a suitable package manager as to save disk space and to avoid many different Gradle daemons sitting around in memory.
+However, if you are building many projects, you may prefer to install it yourself through a suitable package manager as to save disk space and to avoid many Gradle daemons sitting around in memory.

 #### Building with Gradle